chenyk1990/dasdenoising/README.md

 10. test_oneevent.m is an example script to run through all processing steps (the three filters) for a specific event.
 It is used for denoising all the raw waveforms and produce the denoised waveforms.
 Both raw and denoised waveforms are stored in the repository of https://github.com/chenyk1990/dasdenoising-dataonly.

 11. The difference between the two "similar repositories" dasdenoising and dasdenoising-dataonly is that the latter is only used for storing the data (several GBs) and the former is only used for storing the scripts (less than 1 MB).

+12. All figures (except for fig1, which is a schematic plot) in the dasdenoising paper are in the following directory for a quick look (https://github.com/chenyk1990/dasdenoising-dataonly/tree/main/gallery/).